rlisle/Patriot/README.md

 iOS devices.
 I use this to provide control panels by mounting unused, older iPhones directly to the wall in various places around my RV.

-Currently the apps must be compiled in Xcode with your LWA credentials and downloaded to your iPhone manually, but I intend to allow the use of a single, published app using particle.io OAuth in the future.
+Currently the apps must be compiled in Xcode with your Particle.io credentials and downloaded to your iPhone or iPad manually, but I intend to allow the use of a single, published app using particle.io OAuth in the future.
 It remains to be seen whether Apple will allow certifying a hobbyist app such as this, but I'm going to try.